BioMeDS/mudRapp-seq/README.md

 You can either download from there and unpack them into `analysis/segmentation` or follow the instructions below to create masks yourself.

 For nucleus segmentation, a cellpose model (`models/cellpose/nuclei`) was trained and applied to the raw dapi images (in spaceTx format).
-The model was trained on a total of X images with human provided sparse labels (list of images for training in file X) **TODO @Joél**.
+The model was trained on a total of 5 dapi images with human provided sparse labels (seq_2nt, rep3, hpi5, fov1-5).

 For cell instance segmentation, two different approaches were used:
 1. Watershed of the dapi image with nuclei as seeds